Mother of the Groom Dress

 Strength and beauty were the underlying influences on the design of Carol's dress.
 French Chantilly lace in ecru overlayed with navy silk shantung formed the chic color palette.
 Made on century-old leaver's looms in Calais, France, the lace was print engineered to match at every seam.
 Decorative details complemented the fluid lines of the bodice and the simple silhouette for a sophisticated result.

-While not documented in this case study, Carol's dress began like any other custom couture project, with inspiration gathering, concepting, and careful material selection.
+Carol's dress began like any other custom couture project, with inspiration gathering, concepting, and careful material selection.
 Then the pattern was created and iteratively adjusted based on a series of cotton muslin prototype fittings.
 Once the general fit and style lines were more or less finalized, the pattern was ready for cutting in the actual fabric.

 Extra seam allowance is always used in couture garments to accommodate for variations in actual fabric vs. muslin, and to allow for clean and secure garment finishing.
 A couture garment consists of many layers of fabric sewn together, to provide: support to delicate outer layers like lace, underlinings for marking sewing lines and securing stitches invisibly, built-in structure to maintain the shape of the garment and comfort of the wearer, and casings for boning, horsehair, or other construction materials.